 The PGOOD pin is an open-drain output that indicates the status of the output voltage.
-When the voltage of the FB pin is between 92% and 109% of the internal reference voltage, the PGOOD output is pulled high, provided there is a pull-up resistor connected to the pin.
-When the voltage of the FB pin is not within this range, the PGOOD output is pulled low to AGND.
-The PGOOD threshold is shown in Figure 48.
+When the voltage of the FB pin is between 92% and 109% of the internal reference voltage, the PGOOD output pulls high, provided there is a pull-up resistor connected to the pin.
+When the voltage of the FB pin is not within this range, the PGOOD output pulls low to AGND.
+The PGOOD threshold is shown in Figure 54.

-Likewise, the PGOOD pin is pulled low to AGND when the input voltage is below the internal UVLO threshold, when the EN pin is low, or when a thermal shutdown event has occurred.
+Likewise, the PGOOD pin is pulled low to AGND when

+- The input voltage is below the internal UVLO threshold.

+- The EN pin is low.

+- A thermal shutdown event has occurred.